nodejs/next-10/surveys/2025-04/questions.md

   - Other

 - If working in a company, in which sector does your company operate? (single choice - Other should give an input)
-  - this question should only be displayed for people that selected company (and startup?)
   - Energy
   - Materials
   - Industrials